preeve9534/pdjr-skplugin-devantech/README.md

 where *m* and *c* have the meaning discussed above and *s* is the value 0 or 1 (meaning OFF or ON respectively).

-The simplest way of delivering a *control-message* is to pass it Din a notification
+The simplest way of delivering a *control-message* is to pass it in a notification in which case the message should be the value of the notification's description property.

-When the plugin receives a *control-message* it attempts to convert it into a JSON object using the JSON.parse() function, so a reliable way of generating a message is by applying the JSON.stringify() function to a suitable JSON object.
+When the plugin receives a *control-message* it attempts to convert it into a JSON object using the JSON.parse() function.

 When a *control-message* is received, __signalk-devantech__ validates the request against its configuration and if all is good it immediately issues an appropriate operating command to the module selected by *module_id*.

-__signalk-devantech__ defaults to accepting control messages as the content of the description property value of notifications arriving on the path "notifications.devantech".

 ## System requirements